 Staff, applicants, archaeologists, consultants, and Commissioners must adhere to state confidentiality laws pertaining to archaeological resources and must not disclose any information to the public regarding the location or any identifying features of the resource.
-See Appendix D for more information.
+See Appendix D, Confidentiality of Information, for more information.